 Campaign materials are available at TrafficSafetyMarketing.gov.

-State departments of transportation (SDOTs) and state highway safety offices (SHSOs) may wish to reference this paid media strategy and subsequent media buy details to develop their media plans during the HVE period or adapt tactics and approaches for their campaigns.
+State departments of transportation (SDOTs) and state highway safety offices (SHSOs) may wish to reference this paid media strategy and subsequent media buy details to develop their media plans or adapt tactics and approaches for their campaigns.